rmsairlock/Airlock-Mitre-Attack-Research/Airlock-Mitre-Mapping.md

 **Limitations:** Key LOLBIN.
 Blocklist strongly recommended.

 ### T1218.007 - Msiexec
-**Yes** 🟢 | script-control + blocklist + DLL-control | Testable: yes
+**Yes** 🟢 | script-control + DLL-control | Testable: yes

-Msiexec.
-MSI execution.
-MSI files covered by script control.
-Msiexec can be restricted.
-DLLs loaded by MSI must be trusted.
+MSI files are covered by script control - untrusted MSI files blocked at execution.
+DLLs loaded by MSI must be trusted via DLL control.
+Note: msiexec.exe itself cannot be practically blocklisted as it is used by Windows for all MSI-based installations.
+Script control on the MSI file is the primary defense.

-**Test:** 1) Untrusted MSI -> blocked by script control.
-2) MSI loading untrusted DLL -> blocked.
+**Test:** 1) Untrusted .msi file -> blocked by script control.
+2) MSI loading untrusted DLL during install -> DLL blocked.

-**Limitations:** Trusted-signed MSIs from trusted publishers install.
+**Limitations:** msiexec.exe cannot be blocklisted.
+Trusted-signed MSIs from trusted publishers install normally.

 ### T1218.008 - Odbcconf
 **Yes** 🟢 | blocklist + DLL-control | Testable: yes